 What is Auditory Processing in Childhood?

-Auditory processing is the brain’s ability to hear and understand information that comes in through the ears.
+Auditory processing is the brain’s ability to listen and make sense of sounds entering the ears.

 Simply put, there is a part of hearing that the ears do and a part of hearing that the brain does.
 Auditory processing is the part that the brain does.

-When asked to repeat words that sound slightly different, they may pronounce them the same.
-For example, they may read ‘where’ instead of ‘were’ or ‘mack’ for ‘make’ or ‘shock’ for ‘shop’ or ‘sack’ for ‘snack.’
+When asked to repeat words that sound a little bit different, they may pronounce them the same.
 A child with these challenges has trouble processing the different sounds within words.
+For example, they may read ‘where’ instead of ‘were’ or ‘mack’ for ‘make.’
+You might hear ‘shock’ for ‘shop’ or ‘sack’ for ‘snack.’

 Common Symptoms of Auditory Processing Problems in Children

-- Mishearing words: Having a hard time discerning or understanding words
+- Mishearing words: your child may have a hard time discerning or understanding words

-- Gets lost in conversation: Listening and paying attention but still not following the conversation
+- Lost in conversation: your child may be paying attention but still not following the conversation

-- Reading problems: Struggling with reading because he does not ‘hear’ the letter sounds right
+- Reading problems: your child may struggle in reading because they have poor phonological awareness, which means they do not ‘hear’ the letter sounds right

-- Vocabulary problems: Demonstrating poor vocabulary, even with high intelligence
+- Vocabulary problems: your child may have a poor vocabulary, even with high intelligence

 Observable Signs of Auditory Processing Challenges